NBellGroup/Beyond-the-Enzyme-Latch-meta-analyses/README.md

 The 'all_data_representation' R notebook contains code used to process and generate figures showing the representativness of the meta-analyses.

-The data used to perform the analyses is available here;
+The data used to perform the analyses is available here; Birch, Eleanor; Bell, Nicholle.
+(2026).
+Beyond the Enzyme-Latch systematic review and meta-analyses, [dataset].
+University of Edinburgh.
+School of Chemistry.
+Bell research group. https://doi.org/10.7488/ds/8123.

 ## Authors